sous-chefs/drbd/README.md

 ============
 Platform
 --------
-Tested with Ubuntu 10.04 and 10.10.
+Tested with Ubuntu 10.04, 10.10 and CentOS 6.4.
 You must have the 'linux-server' package and 'linux-headers-server' kernel installed to properly support the drbd module.
+In CentOS it will subscribe to EL Repository to access necessary drbd rpm packages.

 Recipes
 =======